ayush51/tutorial/tutorial.md

 ##### Field masking

 Field masking allows you to protect the leaders data during the Surfly session.
 If the user is required to enter sensitive information (such as payment details), into your website, you can hide that input from the session followers.
-As shown in the images below, the leader is still able to read what they are typing into the form, but the followers will only see a series of x's.
+As shown in the images below, the leader is still able to read what they are typing into the form, but the followers (including the agent) will only see a series of x's.

 | [![Leader field masking](https://raw.github.com/surfly/tutorial/alterations/screens/Leader_fieldmasking.png)](The leader) | [![Follower field masking](https://raw.github.com/surfly/tutorial/alterations/screens/follower_fieldmasking.png)](The follower) |
 |:---:|:---:|